Have new recipes emailed to you.

 Peppercorn Steak sauce will help you take your steak to the next level.
 Serve this creamy sauce over your steak for a meal to rival the best steak house!

 This is one of those meals for a special occasion or even “date night” as I like to call it.
-It is a recreation of a dish that Ryan and I had in Italy.
-Remember when I shared my recipe for roasted rosemary potatoes and teased about melt in your mouth steaks?
-You know the one that you can cut with a butter knife?
-Yeah, this is one of them.
+It is a recreation of a dish that I had when I was in Italy several years ago.

 Use a mortar and pestle to crack the peppercorns.
 If you don't have one you can place the peppercorns in a plastic bag then pound with the side of a meat mallet or bottom of a frying pan.
 You don't want them too small, just cracked.

 olive oil and shallots.
 Cook 1 minute.
 Add cracked peppercorns, cook 1 minute.
 Whisk in 1/2 cup beef broth.
 Reduce heat to low and slowly whisk in heavy cream.
 Allow to simmer for 3 minutes or until thickened.
 If it gets too thick add remaining tablespoon of beef broth.

 Calories: 110 , Total Fat: 9.9g , Saturated Fat: 5g , Cholesterol: 27mg , Sodium: 206mg , Carbohydrates: 4.4g , Fiber: 0g , Sugar: 0g , Protein: 1.6g